-Some anthropology majors have chosen to spend the summer before their senior year, or one of the junior year semesters, away from Princeton doing field research.
-While fieldwork is certainly not required of all majors, it is a unique experience and a refreshing change from the laboratory or library research more commonly part of college work.
-The Anthropology Department welcomes and encourages students to develop field projects or plans for study abroad.
-Students should consult the Dean of the College staff (currently Dean Nancy Kanach) for details and information about funding.
+Some anthropology majors have chosen to spend the summer before their senior year, or a semester in their junior or senior year, away from Princeton doing field research and/or studying abroad.
+We encourage this, but fieldwork and/or study abroad are neither required nor expected.
+Still, these are unique opportunities and a refreshing change from the laboratory or library research more commonly part of college work.
+In their roles as advisers for students' independent work, the Anthropology Department faculty are available to help students develop field projects or plan for study abroad.
+The Anthropology Department has limited funds, available on competitive basis, for rising seniors, for summer field research toward the senior thesis.
+Additional funding is available from the Office of the Dean of the College and other sources.
+Students should consult the Student Activities Funding Engine for details and information about funding.

 Independent Work in General

-All Princeton University juniors and seniors do independent research projects ( Independent Work ).
-In anthropology, this may (but does not have to) involve field research, as well as library and archival research.
-Anthropology Department concentrators write one Junior Paper (JP) and a Senior Thesis; as with departmental courses, students need to earn a grade of C or better for this work to count towards the major.
-Specific due dates for juniors and for seniors are distributed in a handout during the annual September majors' meeting.
+Anthropology Department concentrators write one junior paper (JP) and a senior thesis; as with departmental courses, students need to earn a grade of C or better for this work to count towards the major.
+Specific due dates in the current academic year are posted each September for juniors and for seniors on the Blackboard organization for Anthropology_Concentrators.

 Independent Work for Juniors